Our

 articles.

-I'm so proud that our city is home to the Rice
+I'm so proud that our city is home to Prarie's

 and three of my own pets have been adopted from them (including

 Arielle shown in the picture on this page).
-They now have a web
+They have a new and

-site that lists their current animals in need of homes.
-Their
+improved web site that lists their current animals in need of

-animal listings are also on PetFinder.
-If you have the chance
+homes.
+Their animal listings are also on PetFinder.
+If you have

-and need an animal "fix", stop by and visit their facilities.
+the chance and need an animal "fix", stop by and visit

 Humane